Distributionally Robust Deep Learning using Hardness Weighted Sampling: Experiments

+As can be seen in the qualitative results of \Figref{fig:res_qualitative_fetal}, there are cases for which nnU-Net-ERM predicts an empty cerebellum segmentation while nnU-Net-DRO achieves satisfactory cerebellum segmentation.
+There were no cases for which the converse was true.
+However, there were also spina bifida cases for which both methods failed to predict the cerebellum.
+Robust segmentation of the cerebellum for spina bifida is particularly relevant for the evaluation of fetal brain surgery for spina bifida aperta~\citep{aertsen2019reliability,danzer2020fetal,sacco2019fetal}.

+All the spina bifida 3D MRIs with missing cerebellum in the automatic segmentations were 3D MRIs from the FeTA dataset~\cite{payette2021automatic} and represented brains of fetuses with spina bifida before they were operated on.
+The cerebellum is more difficult to detect using MRI before surgery as compared to early or late after surgery~\citep{aertsen2019reliability,danzer2007fetal}.
+No 3D MRI with the combination of those two factors were present in the training dataset (Table.~\ref{tab:data}).
+This might explain why DRO did not help improving the segmentation quality for those cases.
+DRO aims at improving the performance on subgroups that were underrepresented in the training dataset, not subgroups that were not represented at all.

+In Table~\ref{tab:models_results}, it is worth noting that overall the Dice score values decrease for the white matter and the cerebellum between controls and spina bifida and abnormal cases.
+It was expected due to the higher anatomical variability in pathological cases.
+However, the Dice score values for the ventricular system tend to be higher for spina bifida cases than for controls.
+This can be attributed to the large proportion of spina bifida cases with enlarged ventricles because the Dice score values tend to be higher for larger regions of interest.

-\paragraph*{Results:} Table~\ref{tab:models_results} summarizes the performance of training nnUNet using classical Empirical Risk Minimization (ERM) or using the proposed hardness weighted sampler for Distributionally Robust Optimization (DRO).
-For both ERM and DRO, the optimization update rule used was either plain SGD without momentum, or SGD with a Nesterov momentum equal to $0.99$.
+For our experiments on brain tumor segmentation, Table~\ref{tab:models_results_brats} summarizes the performance of training nnU-Net using ERM or using DRO.
+Here, we experiment with two SGD-based optimizers.
+For both ERM and DRO, the optimization update rule used was either plain SGD without momentum (SGD), or SGD with a Nesterov momentum equal to $0.99$ (Nesterov).
 Especially, for the latter, this implies that step 12 of \Algref{alg:1} is modified to use SGD with Nesterov momentum.
+It was also the case for our experiments on fetal brain 3D MRI segmentation.
 For DRO, the results presented here are for $\de=100$ and using importance sampling (step 6 of \Algref{alg:1}).

-As illustrated in Table~\ref{tab:models_results}, DRO outperforms ERM in terms of IQR for enhanced tumor and tumor core by approximately 2\% of Dice score, and in terms of mean Dice score for the enhanced tumor.
-The IQR is the global statistic used in~\citep{bakas2018identifying} to measure the level of robustness of a method.
+As illustrated in Table~\ref{tab:models_results_brats}, for both ERM and DRO, the use of SGD with Nesterov momentum outperforms plain-SGD for all metrics and all regions of interest.
+This result was expected for ERM, for which it is common practice in the deep learning literature to use SGD with a momentum.
+Our results here suggest that the benefit of using a momentum with SGD is retained for DRO.